sequelize/sequelize/docs/migrations.md

 # Migrations

-Just like you use Git / SVN to manage changes in your source code, you can use migrations to keep track of changes to database.
-With migrations you can transfer your existing database into another state and vice versa: Those state transitions are saved in migration files, which describe the way how to get to the new state and how to revert the changes in order to get back to the old state.
+Just like you use Git / SVN to manage changes in your source code, you can use migrations to keep track of changes to the database.
+With migrations you can transfer your existing database into another state and vice versa: Those state transitions are saved in migration files, which describe how to get to the new state and how to revert the changes in order to get back to the old state.

 You will need [Sequelize CLI][0].
 The CLI ships support for migrations and project bootstrapping.

 ## The CLI

 ### Installing CLI
-Lets start with installing CLI, you can find instructions [here][0].
+Let's start with installing CLI, you can find instructions [here][0].
 Most preferred way is installing locally like this

 ```bash
 $ npm install --save sequelize-cli